-- c.
+- f.
 The Appeals Tribunal has held that absent "a determination by the Secretary-General that a specific decision-making body is a technical body, the exemption from ... a management evaluation request under [s]taff [r]ule 11.2(b) does not apply" (see Faust 2016-UNAT-695 (para.
 39) and Gehr 2014-UNAT-479 (paras.
-25-26); - d.
+25-26); - g.
 The Applicants cannot reasonably rely upon the quoted position of the UN Secretariat's Management Evaluation Unit ("UN MEU"), in Tintukasiri et al. in support of their not requesting management evaluation.
 First, the UN MEU has a discrete delegation of authority from the Secretary-General, which does not include the designation of technical bodies.
-Additionally, the UN MEU's opinions are not binding on the separately administered Funds and Programmes and other UN Entities who conduct their own management evaluation.
-Second, the Tintukasiri et al. Judgment cites another UNDT decision (Shaia UNDT/2013/096) where management evaluation was required concerning a challenge to the result of a local salary survey; - e.
-It follows from the above (para.
-25.d), that no estoppel arises given the different employers and staff involved; - f.
+Additionally, the UN MEU's opinions are not binding on the separately administered Funds and Programmes and other UN Entities who conduct their own management evaluation; - h.
+The Respondents are not estopped from arguing that the contested decision was not taken on the advice of a technical body, because they did not represent to the Applicants that this is the case.
+In the case of Tintukasiri et al., the UN MEU made a concession that a salary scale promulgated on the advice of the LSSC was a decision taken pursuant to the advice from a technical body.
+However, this concession was made without apparent authority (see para.
+29.g above).
+It was not issued to the Applicants in this case, with the intention that they rely on it.
+Instead, it was referred to in a judgment and this does not amount to a general waiver for all such cases; - i.
 The applications are also not receivable ratione materiae because the challenge concerns "an unreviewable regulatory/legislative enactment", and not an "appealable administrative decision"; Tintukasiri et al. is not distinguishable from the instant applications.
 Also, all the criteria of an unreviewable regulatory enactment are present in the case at hand.
-The Applicants intend to challenge a "policy decision of general application, which is not an administrative decision subject to judicial review"; and - g.
+The Applicants intend to challenge a "policy decision of general application, which is not an administrative decision subject to judicial review"; and j.
 Judgment Pedicelli 2015-UNAT-555 does not assist the Applicants.
 That judgment approved and distinguished Tintukasiri et al., it did not overrule it.
 In Pedicelli, the Applicant did not contest the change from a 9-grade salary scale to a 7-grade one but, instead, the fact that upon conversion she was placed at the wrong grade.
 Pedicelli did not involve a "challenge to the enactment/scale itself".